istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

 to dry-run the policy without actually enforcing it.

 The dry-run annotation allows you to better understand the effect of an authorization policy before applying it to the production traffic.
-This helps to reduce the risk of breaking the production traffic caused by incorrect or wrong authorization policy.
+This helps to reduce the risk of breaking the production traffic caused by incorrect authorization policy.

 {{< boilerplate experimental-feature-warning >}}